bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-multiple-workflows.md

 All workflows run on separate, clean Virtual Machines.
 They can also run on different types of stacks: to choose the stack for any Workflow, go to the **Workflow Editor** of the app and select the **Stack** tab.

 If any of the builds fail, the build will be considered a failed build.
-If the build is triggered by a webhook, Bitrise will send a summarized build result to the Git hosting provider.
+If the build is triggered by a webhook, Bitrise will send a summarized build result to your Git provider.
 If any of the parallel builds fail, a failed status will be reported.

 What you need:

-* a Personal Access Token
+* A Personal Access Token.
-* a Secret Environment Variable storing the token
+* A Secret Environment Variable storing the token.
-* the **Bitrise Start Build** Step
+* The **Bitrise Start Build** Step.
-* the **Bitrise Wait for Build** Step
+* The **Bitrise Wait for Build** Step.

 1. Create a **Personal Access Token** for your user.